Shippable/docs/sources/deploy/vm-basic.md

 **Steps**

-Add the following yml block to your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
+Add the following yml block to the existing `jobs` section of your [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file.

 ```
 jobs: